-Saves only the specified fields.
+Save the specified fields.

-If only a select number of fields need to be updated, an atomic update is preferred over a document replacement. save_fields() takes either a single field name or a list of field names to update.
+If only a select number of fields need to be updated, an atomic update is preferred over a document replacement. save\fields () takes either a single field name or a list of field names to update.

 All of the specified fields must exist or an AttributeError will be raised.
-To add a field to the document with a blank value, make sure to assign it through object.attribute = " or something similar before calling save_fields().
+To add a field to the document with a blank value, make sure to assign it through object.attribute = " or something similar before calling save fields().

-If the document does not have an id-this will most likely indicate that the document has never been saved-a TypeError will be raised.
+If the document does not have an \id-this will most likely indicate that the document has never been saved-a TypeError will be raised.

-Unlike save(), modified will not be updated.
+Unlike save (), modified will not be updated.

 - fields (str, list, or tuple.)
-The names of the fields to update. - safe (bool.) (optional) Whether to perform the update in safe mode.
+The names of the fields to update. - safe (bool.) (optional) DEPRECATED Use w instead. - w (int.) (optional) The number of servers that must receive the update for it to be successful.